oci-landing-zones/oracle-enterprise-landingzone/templates/enterprise-landing-zone/IMPLEMENTATION.md

 3. Vault/Key (For each Environment)

     * The vault cannot be deleted right away.
 Vaults have a minimum 7-Day waiting period before deletion.
 This is because once the Vault is deleted, all data encrypted with keys in that Vault becomes unreadable.
-    * You can move the vault and the Master Encryption Key to another compartment outside the Enterprise Scale Baseline Landing Zone home before deleting it in order to delete the landing zone.
+    * You can move the vault and the Master Encryption Key to another compartment outside the Oracle Enterprise Landing Zone home before deleting it in order to delete the landing zone.
-    * Or you can schedule a deletion for the key and the vault, and then wait to delete the Enterprise Scale Baseline Landing Zone when the Vault and key have been deleted.
+    * Or you can schedule a deletion for the key and the vault, and then wait to delete the Oracle Enterprise Landing Zone when the Vault and key have been deleted.

 4. Logging Analytics

     * Purge the log: navigate to the Administration page of Logging Analytics → click the storage under the Resources section → Purge Logs
     * (Optional) Delete the Logging Analytics group.

-Once these resources have been removed, you will be able to use Terraform to delete the rest of the Enterprise Scale Baseline Landing Zone.
+Once these resources have been removed, you will be able to use Terraform to delete the rest of the Oracle Enterprise Landing Zone.
 If using terraform CLI: run `terraform destroy` to remove other resources.
 If using ORM: navigate to the corresponding stack created and click  `Destroy`.

 #### Cleanup Script
 A clean up script is provided to assist in cleaning up lingering resources that block terraform destroy.